abcnorio/nspawn-aiml/Readme.md

 > [!WARNING]
 > We do not cover here the usage of malware scanners, rootkit detectors, and audits.
 That requires serious in-depth knowledge of systems, esp. because **detection does not mean hardening**.
 Here, *diagnostics is not already applied intervention*.

-However, if some is interested in that topic, please visit the following security related pages for Linux.
+However, if someone is interested in that topic, please visit the following security related pages for Linux.
 All pages lead to external resources (checked 2024-08-29).

 - [malware detection tools](https://linuxsecurity.expert/security-tools/linux-malware-detection-tools)
 - [malware and rootkits](https://www.tecmint.com/scan-linux-for-malware-and-rootkits)